OctopusButtons/demons-souls-trainer/README.md

 When I ran the exe, both before and after running RPCS3 & Demon's Souls, nothing happened that I could perceive.

-# Virus Scan?
+# Virus Scan = Clean

 For what it's worth, the packaged exe of the original looks clean in anti-virus.
+Though you should be following good practice and always scanning your executables.

 # Bio Note
-I have no programming skills or understanding though I've contributed to projects in documentation and images/thumbnails and support.
-If I can help you (reader) in some way, let me know.
+I have no programming skills or understanding though I've contributed to projects in documentation, databases, images/thumbnails, and support.
+If I can help you (reader) in some way, or in exchange for documentation of the Demon's Souls Trainer, let me know.